rust-lang/blog.rust-lang.org/posts/inside-rust/2024-08-15-this-development-cycle-in-cargo-1.81.md

 <!-- 2024-07-16 -->
-One proposed compromise was a [`--lockfile-path`](https://github.com/rust-lang/cargo/issues/5707) flag that allowed callers to move the lockfile generation to a writeable location.
+One proposed compromise was a [`--lockfile-path`](https://github.com/rust-lang/cargo/issues/5707) flag that allowed callers to override the lockfile location used by the project, allowing callers to use a writeable location.
 [Ifropc](https://github.com/Ifropc) drove the conversation on this and we discussed it further among the Cargo team.

 For the design, we decided to be consistent in behavior with `--manifest-path`